babininja/game-app/README.md

 ## How to install

-just run following commands
+First copy .env.example and paste with .env name. then edit .env file and put your database config in it. just run following commands

-- if composer not installed run `composer install`
+- `composer install`
+- `php artisan key:generate`
+- `php artisan migrate`
-- `php artisan migrate --seed`
+- `php artisan db:seed`
 - `php artisan serve`

 now you can see website in your browser with this url